Mersal: Other territories

 The film collected ₹1.7 crore from the premiere shows held at United States and ₹2.5 crore the following day, totalling up to ₹3.08 crore.
 The film earned A$133,057 (₹68.01 lakh) from 25 locations, upon its release in Australia and earned £94,311 (₹81.08 lakhs) upon its release in United Kingdom in 37 locations, according to trade analyst Taran Adarsh.
 The film collected ₹90.31 lakhs from its opening day in Malaysia around 800 theatres.

 In its five-day opening weekend, the film collected ₹140 crore (1.4 billion Indian rupees) worldwide and ₹170 crore its first week.
 In 12 days, the film grossed ₹200 crore worldwide, including ₹130 crore domestically in India.
-It has become the highest-grossing film of Vijay's career, and the first of his films to enter the ₹200 crore club.
+It became the highest-grossing film of Vijay's career, and the first of his films to enter the ₹200 crore club.
 At the end of its fifth week, the film had reportedly collected ₹120 crore in Tamil Nadu, ₹16 crore in Kerala, ₹13 crore in Karnataka and ₹15 crore from the rest of India, tallying ₹164 crore (1.6 billion rupees) domestically and ₹260 crore (2.6 billion rupees) worldwide.
 According to The Hans India article published in January 2018, the movie has raked in ₹244.8 crores by the end of its run.

 However, according to the articles by Hindustan Times, Financial Express and India Today, one of the leading distributors, Ramanathan, owner of the Abhirami Mega mall, said that the numbers reported by Mersal are highly inflated and the movie has not raked in ₹200 crore as reports claim.